 Business Studies works well in conjunction with economics for students interested in pursuing courses at the tertiary level in business.
+This course can be used as part of a student's ATAR calculation.

 Chemistry

 Chemistry involves using differing scales, specialised representations, explanations, predictions and creativity, especially in the development and pursuit of new materials.
 It requires students to use their imagination to visualise the dynamic, minuscule world of atoms to gain a better understanding of how chemicals interact.